 This smart initiative leverages the opportunities offered by technology and healthy competition to boost public participation and raise awareness.
 Inspired by the Social Biking Challenge, the Korean EcoBike mileage app was developed for users to track bike rides, calculate the amount of CO2 avoided, and earn “Tago” points.

 In 2019, the “Bike to Work Challenge” achieved a combined greenhouse gas reduction amount of 45,495 Kilogram C02.
 In just over one month, the CO2 avoided was equivalent to 9.7 cars driven for one year, showing its great potential to make cities more sustainable.
 Changwon was the city with the highest number of bike riders during peak hours, with 58,618 kilometers cycled.
+You don’t have to spend £1000 to buy a commuter bike, just go to ecosmo folding bikes and check your options.

 Promoting Cycling to Curb Congestion